MianSaadTahir/Journey-Guide/README.md

 - [Contributing](#contributing)

 ## Features
-- Utilizes the Bellman-Ford and Floyd Warshall algorithm to determine the most efficient travel routes between destinations.
+- Utilizes the Bellman-Ford and Floyd Warshall algorithm to determine the most efficient travel routes between destinations
-- Represents the airline network as a weighted graph for optimized pathfinding and route management.
+- Represents the airline network as a weighted graph for optimized pathfinding and route management
-- Handles user login credentials and maintains a history of booked tickets.
+- Handles user login credentials and maintains a history of booked tickets
-- Interactive console-based interface for ticket booking, cancellation, and viewing travel plans.
+- Interactive console-based interface for ticket booking, cancellation, and viewing travel plans

 ## Poster
 <img src="assets/poster/1.png" alt="Screenshot" width="50%">